Golden orb weaving spider fact sheet | Field of Mars EEC

 Diet – Golden orb weaving spiders mostly eat flying insects such as flies, beetles, moths, grasshoppers and cicadas.

-Habitat – They live in forests, woodlands, shrubland, mangroves, gardens and urban bushland.
+Habitat – They live in forests, woodlands, shrublands, mangroves, gardens and urban bushland.

 Life cycle – Females lay eggs inside a silk egg sac hidden away from the main web.
-Spiderlings hatch and live independently.
+Golden orb-weavers usually live for about one year.

 Where do golden orb weaving spiders live?